The Author - shortly after he got fatter and lost some hair

 Jo describes himself as being at the 'barely competent middle-age stage'.

-I have written a book approximately a book a decade.
+I have written approximately a book a decade.
 Not a bad return for a bloke who didn't learn to write till he was thirty five.

 The truth is that it's taken till well into my sixth decade to have something worth writing about.
 Previously I could have written about all my business successes, but that could have been one sentence, phrase even.
 Or documented my sporting achievements, there's another dozen words.
 It was only when we took the ludicrous decision to take to the water that anything of vague interest surfaced.